rg-km/final-project-engineering-54/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+## Masuk ke folder "frontend"

+Jika pertama kali menggunakan frontend, ketik perintah
+### `yarn install`

+Ketik perintah tersebut di terminal powershell atau gitbash dan didalam folder frontend.

+Setelah di yarn terinstall, jalankan program dengan perintah:

 ### `yarn start`

-Runs the app in the development mode.\
+Runs that script in the frontend folder.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+And then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.